 Sometimes I feel like one of the sitcom-wives off of a television show who gives her husband wise advice but he doesn’t listen.
-Marriage Tip #3: Don’t Support The Halloween-Candy-Stealing Dad.
+First I’m going to give you a marriage tip: Halloween candy-stealing dad is a no-no.

 I am married to a man with a sweet tooth.
 No, that is really downplaying it.
 I’m married to a man with a candy-coated tummy.